 Compare/contrast with I Have No Son.
 Note that this trope is not generally related to I Am Not Your Father, since it's usually understood by both parties that the person really isn't their father (and that's the point).

 - Used by Vivio on her adoptive mother Nanoha after Quattro manipulates her into fighting her adopted mother in Magical Girl Lyrical Nanoha Strikers.
 This happened while Nanoha was being fueled by Mama Bear rage.
 Ouch.
 In an unusual variation, Vivio meant this literally.
 She'd been mind-screwed so thoroughly by Quattro that the poor girl genuinely believed that the person she was facing was someone disguised as her Mama in an attempt to deceive her.
 Even after she realizes that it's the actual Nanoha, she keeps this view since, as a clone made for the express purpose of moving a giant battleship, she doesn't view herself worthy of having parents.

 - One Piece:

 - Sanji understandably refuses to think of Vinsmoke Judge, the man who abused him as a child, as his father in any way.
-When Sanji meets Judge for the first time in years and repeatedly reaffirms this as the two are fighting.
-He also denies any relation to the Vinsmoke family as a whole since he makes it clear that Vinsmoke Sanji, the weak little boy they ridiculed, "died at sea" after running away from Germa 13 years earlier.
+When Sanji meets Judge for the first time in years, the former reaffirms this during their battle.
+He also denies any relation to the Vinsmoke family as a whole since he makes it clear that Vinsmoke Sanji, the weak little boy they ridiculed, "died at sea" after escaping from Germa 13 years earlier.
 Even after rescuing Judge, Sanji still considers Zeff his true father.